 I’ve already completed my undergraduate courses/earned my bachelor’s degree.
 Am I eligible?

 No. If you’ve already earned an undergraduate degree or completed all of your undergraduate courses, then you’re not eligible for a scholarship.

 I’m receiving VA and/or GI Bill benefits.
 Can I still apply?

 Yes.
 Our scholarship can be used in addition to any other benefits you may be receiving.

 How do I apply?

 Our application is entirely online and is open from January 1 through March 1 every year.
 Learn more at https://brownhudner.org/apply.
+For AT24-25, only renewal applicants (those awarded scholarships in AY23-24) will be considered.
 Note, we do not provide or accept paper applications, and all required documents must be provided electronically.